 Your care team may include:

 Palliative care can help improve symptoms affecting your physical, mental and emotional well-being.
 Your palliative care team may deliver care directly.
-They may also teach you strategies you can use every day to feel better.
+Your care team may also teach you strategies you can use every day to feel better.

 Palliative care providers can also refer you to specialists if you need additional care.

-Your palliative care team can help communicate these values, goals and preferences to your other providers so that you receive care on your terms.
+Your palliative care team can help communicate your values, goals and preferences to your other providers so you receive care on your terms.

 Palliative care may include spiritual care, depending on your beliefs and preferences.
-Regular visits with a chaplain, religious leader or other spiritual advisors can be an important part of processing your illness’s impact on your life.
-As a part of palliative care, spiritual care may also guide your treatment preferences.
+Regular visits with a chaplain, religious leader or other spiritual advisor can be a helpful part of processing your illness’s impact on your life.

 There isn’t one set time for when someone should be offered palliative care.
 Many people opt for palliative care once they receive a serious diagnosis.
 Seeking care early on can help you plan for what’s to come.